-This is the week of impactful prophetic declarations.
-There is a sequence.
-First the call will go out to the forerunners.
-There will be instructions regarding their responsibilities as they blaze the trail for the faithful to follow.
-But then the attention will turn to every man, woman, and child in the Camp - and the message will be very much the same: Where the kohanim lead, we are all to follow.
-It is all just a matter of times and the seasons, and knowing what opportunities -and what responsibilities - come with each.
+This is a week of clmactic prophetic 'excellence' declarations.
+There is a Divine order that the Holy One will follow in making these pronouncements.
+First He will identify and call His appointed messengers.
+Then He will issue instructions to the forefunners who are to blaze the trail so that the masses can follow.
+Finally, the Holy One will turn His attention to the pilgrims and prodigals who will walk on the trail thusly blazed.
+That will include every man, woman, and child in the Camp of the Redeemed- and the message will be: Where the forerunners lead, we are all to follow.
+It is just a matter of times, seasons, and accepting the responsibilities that come with each.